-See the Dragon’s Eyes on June evenings | EarthSky.org
+See the Dragon’s Eyes on summer evenings | EarthSky.org

 These two stars represent the fiery Eyes of the constellation Draco the Dragon.
+Moreover, these stars nearly mark the radiant point for the annual October Draconid meteor shower.

 Because the stars stay fixed relative to each other, Vega is always near these stars.
 Vega, by the way, lodges at the apex of the Summer Triangle, a famous pattern consisting of three bright stars in three separate constellations, also prominent at this time of year.

 From tropical and subtropical latitudes in the Southern Hemisphere, the stars Rastaban and Eltanin shine quite low in the northern sky (below Vega).
-In either hemisphere, at all time zones, the Dragon’s eyes climb highest up in the sky around midnight (1 a.m. daylight-saving time) in mid-June, 11 p.m. (midnight daylight-saving time) in early July, and 9 p.m.
-(10 p.m. daylight-saving time) in early August.
-But from temperate latitudes in the Southern Hemisphere (southern Australia and New Zealand), the Dragon’s eyes never climb above your horizon but you can catch the star Vega way low in your northern sky.
+In either hemisphere, at all time zones, the Dragon’s eyes climb highest up in the sky around midnight (1 a.m. daylight saving time) in mid-June, 11 p.m. (midnight daylight saving time) in early July, and 9 p.m.
+(10 p.m. daylight saving time) in early August.
+But from temperate latitudes in the Southern Hemisphere (southern Australia and New Zealand), the Dragon’s eyes never climb above your horizon.
+However, you can catch the star Vega way low in your northern sky.

 People at mid-northern latitudes get to view the Dragon’s eyes all night long!